Sophie CarmichaelSpeech and Language Therapy

 How have your placements been?

 We're on clinical placement one day a week throughout the autumn and spring terms, and then complete a summer block placement after exams.
-So far I've been working with children in mainstream primary schools, infants and adults in an acute hospital setting and I'm currently with secondary-aged students.
-This year I'm attending a few extra lectures and conferences around specific communication and swallowing disorders, to build on what we learn in lectures.
+So far I've been working with children in mainstream primary schools, infants and adults in an acute hospital setting and secondary-aged students.
+I've also attended a extra lectures and conferences around specific communication and swallowing disorders, to build on what we learn in lectures.

 What do you plan to do after you graduate?

 I'd love to work with people who stammer or in dysphagia (swallowing disorders), which would most likely be in a community or hospital setting.
 This said, SLTs sometimes move around jobs, so it'd be exciting to try several different roles.